dfns/dfns-sdk-ts/README.md

 > **Note**
 > To be more precise, it's not the request itself which needs to be signed, but actually it's the "User Action Challenge" issued by Dfns which needs to be signed.
 This signature as a cryptographic proof that you are making the request.
 So as a shortcut, you can see this as "signing the request"

-Credentials can be one of two kinds (*check our docs [Credential section](https://docs.dfns.co/dfns-docs/getting-started/authentication-authorization#credentials) for more details*):
+Credentials can be one of two kinds (*check our API docs [Credential section](https://docs.dfns.co/dfns-docs/getting-started/authentication-authorization#credentials) for more details*): WebauthN Credentials or Key Credentials.
+The two classes below bupport each types, their responsibility is to handle signing of a challenge:
-- WebauthN Credentials
-- Key credentials

-For those, the two helper classes below exist.
-Their responsibility is to handle the signing mentionned above:

-- `WebauthN`
+#### `WebauthN`
-  - Exposed in `@dfns/sdk-webauthn` package
-  - Implements `CredentialSigner`
-  - Needs to be used client-side (on a browser, in a web-app)
+It is exposed in `@dfns/sdk-webauthn` package, and implements `CredentialSigner`.
+It **needs to be used client-side** (on a browser, in a web-app)

 ```ts
 import { WebAuthn } from '@dfns/sdk-webauthn'